hamkerlab/ML-Karoprod-MeshPredictor/docs/usage.md

         'Ziehtiefe'
     ],
     position = 'tp',
-    output = 'deviationc'
+    output = 'deviationc',
+    index = 'doe_id',
 )
 ```

-One has to specify among all the columns present in the frame which ones are process parameters, which one is the input position and which one is the output.
+One has to specify among all the columns present in the frames which ones are process parameters, which one is the input position and which one(s) is the output.
+If several output variables should be predicted, a list of names should be given.
+The name of the column contining the experiment ID should be provided.

 Optionally, one can specify which process parameter is categorical (as opposed to numerical), i.e. takes discrete values.
 This only influences the training of the neural network, as categorical attributes are then one-hot encoded before being passed to the NN.
 This is however optional.

-When the data is loaded in the `CutPredictor`, it is normalized to allow for efricient training, so this can take a while depending on the size of your data.
+When the data is loaded in the `CutPredictor`, it is normalized to allow for efficient training, so this can take a while depending on the size of your data.

 ## Training the network